 The cluster contains over three thousand stars (mostly hot B-type stars) although only a handful is visible to the naked eye as a consequence of increasing light pollution.

 Today, in fact, from most cities it is possible to recognise around 6 or 7 stars, thus the cluster is often referred to as “The Seven Sisters”.

 The Pleiades has been known for centuries and there is no shortage of legends about it.
 According to the Greek mythology, the Pleiades were the seven daughters of the Titan god Atlas who rebelled against Zeus and was thus sentenced to hold up the heavens on his shoulders.
 Moved by compassion, however, Zeus allowed the seven daughters a place in the sky so they could stay close to their father.

-In Japan, the cluster is known as Subaru and was chosen as the name of the 8.2-meter (320 inches) Subaru Telescope of the National Astronomical Observatory of Japan.
-The name Subaru was also chosen as the brand name of Subaru Automobiles, which has 6 stars in its logo.
+In Japan, the cluster is known as Subaru and was chosen as the name of the 8.2-meter (320 inches) telescope of the National Astronomical Observatory of Japan.
+It is also the brand name of the famous car manufacturer Subaru, which has 6 stars in its logo.

 The Pleiades is arguably the most famous star cluster in the sky, prominent and unmistakable to the naked eye, but who was the first astronomer to resolve the Pleiades through a telescope?